 Making a dedicated mold tool, such as would be used for plastic injection molding, can take an additional 3 to 4 weeks of production lead time.
 This includes not only making the mold but also approving samples and optimizing the molding parameters.
 This added time and development cost is perfectly reasonable for larger orders.
 But for small production runs or even for single one-off parts, it’s hard to beat CNC machining for quick turnaround and minimal investment.

 2. Any volumes can be made

-This means that, with a few exceptions, standard CNC machines are capable of working with the most common rigid materials used for medical appliances, tools and end-use parts.
-These include stainless and mild steels, aluminum, titanium and engineering-grade plastics like PEEK.
+This means that, with a few exceptions, standard CNC machines are capable of working with the most common rigid materials used for medical appliances, tools, and end-use parts.
+These include stainless and mild steel, aluminum, titanium, and engineering-grade plastics like PEEK.

 4. Rapid manufacturing

 Depending upon the complexity of the part, transitioning from a digital CAD file to a finished product might take only a matter of hours.
 This would be useful in emergency situations when it’s difficult or impossible to predict in advance the kinds of supplies that might be needed at a moment’s notice.
 This has recently been clearly demonstrated by the sudden need for personal protective equipment brought on by the rapid and unexpected spread of the novel coronavirus.

 5. Machines can be portable and located

 Large industrial machines take up a lot of floor space in a factory when manufacturing is highly centralized, and there are sometimes very good reasons for doing this.

 But there are also small portable CNC machines that can fit on a desktop.
 Such machines may be a bit limited in capacity, but they are more than capable of making simple parts, appliances, fixtures, jigs, and other needed components.
 Their small size and modest power requirements are ideal for emergencies or isolated rural communities that may not have access to full-service hospitals.

 6. Tight Tolerance